sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 * Everything is automatically wrapped in a transaction.
 * saves can be bulk (not implemented)
 * eager loading (not implemented) can be set at session, or application level
-* Session information (user, date, client) can be auditted in a `session` table
+* Session information (user, date, client) can be audited in a `session` table

 !SLIDE small transition=scrollUp subsection
 # Session #
 ## Purpose ##
-### Sessions have been designed to make some stuff hard for the developper as:
+### Sessions have been designed to make some stuff hard for the developer as:

 * Load and save object(s) in different sessions.
 * Save an object in the middle of an *action* (method, function, ...).
 * User can't create a Session without a store

-### If you find yourself struggling trying to do something above, you **probably **shoudn't be doing it.
+### If you find yourself struggling trying to do something above, you **probably **shouldn't be doing it.